 Best for: Acting as your racing stripes for any kind of workout.

 Budget alternative: If, for any reason, you’d rather branch out from Nike, you’ll find a perfectly adequate substitution in the form of AllBird’s Trino Sprinters.
 Give them a try next time you’re in the gym, and be prepared to feel lost without them on your next workout.

 Hugo Boss: Dress socks for men

-Those colourful and patterned socks might be fun for the weekend but you’ll want something a little sleeker for work meetings.
+Those colorful and patterned socks might be fun for the weekend, but you’ll want something a little sleeker for work meetings.
 Stick with a stylish staple in the form of Hugo Boss for all of your dress sock needs.
-Jet black in colour and ready to upgrade your footwear experience, these Hugo Boss cotton socks will elevate your outfit in the most understated way.
+Jet black in color and ready to upgrade your footwear experience, these Hugo Boss cotton socks will elevate your outfit in the most understated way.

 Best for: Adding a smart finishing touch to your work wardrobe.

 Budget alternative: Dress socks don’t always have to come in black – it’s possible to look just as suave wearing Gold Toe Men’s Harrington Crew socks.
 Thick and durable, these socks will pair effortlessly with your smartest looks.